-The shoulders have a rotor cuff and therefore this gives you incredible mobility of this joint, anything to do with chest, shoulders and even certain arm exercises, is paramount to have this joint.
+The shoulders have a rotor cuff giving incredible mobility of this joint, anything to do with chest, shoulders or arm exercises, are all reliant on this joint.

-The second body part discussed here also can be common to injury is: the knee joint.
-This particular joint is very strong and has very powerful tendons and ligaments attached to them.
+The second body part discussed here can also be common to injury is the knee joint, this particular joint has strong tendon attachments.

-This joint is capable of being able to handle 400 to 500 pounds in a squat or leg press, but this is only possible because of the larger more powerful muscles that reside in your legs.
+The knee is capable handling 400 to 500 pounds in a squat or leg press, but this is only possible because of the larger more powerful muscles that reside in the legs.

-The third joint that deserves equal attention and can really hamper your efforts are the elbows, with these injured as with the shoulders; your workouts can and will be hampered, to what level is hard to say, as this will depend on the level of your injury.
+The third joint that deserves equal attention that can really hamper gym efforts are the elbows, with these injured as with the shoulders; workouts can and will be hampered, to what level is hard to say, as this will depend on the level of the injury.

-One further mention of a final body part that volumes of books have been written on for sure is: the back, specifically the lower back.
+One further mention of a final body part that volumes of books have been written on is: the back, specifically the lower back.

-This is obviously where you’re upper and lower body are attached, therefore this is our center of gravity and the forces that act on this center in our everyday lives can be strenuous, even stress can effect this particular body part.
+This is obviously where the upper and lower body are attached, creating our center of gravity.
+The forces that act on this center in everyday life can be strenuous, even mental stress effects this particular body part.

 You might ask; is this even a joint?
-In point of fact, it actually is and is very complicated, mechanically speaking.
-This is a strongly neglected and in many cases recklessly cared for body part by many.
+In point of fact, it actually is and complicated, mechanically speaking.
+This is a strongly neglected and in many cases recklessly cared for body part.